 My ‘Corona Pantry’ is now bursting with beans.
 From chickpeas to navy, pinto, red kidney and adzuki beans, I have a lot of beans!
 I’ve been talking about them in the MyMT™ Coaching Community this week.
 I’m sharing 2 weeks of scientifically evidenced ‘Wellness Wisdom’ and yes, we have all been stocking our pantry with beans.
 Whilst the supermarkets run out of general commodities, I’ve been keeping women on task to have a pantry full of foods that matter to our health as well as foods that also meet the budget in uncertain times.

 I find it incredible that as we face these unprecedented times, women around the world who are on my 12 week programmes as well as with me in my private coaching community are in similar situations – working from home, trying to deal with children and a partner at home, whilst some have lost their jobs and/ or face uncertain futures.
 Covid anxiety on top of menopause-anxiety isn’t any fun.
 That’s why it’s a privilege to keep the community going and offer support, knowledge and reassurance every day.
 I hope you can join me sometime too.
-[In light of the challenges we are all facing, I have reduced the programme price by NZ$100 with extended payment options available – see below].

 That’s why I’ve been having a focus on ‘The Corona Pantry’ – so many women are now faced with hungry families wanting 3 meals a day and we all know that when we are working from home, the kitchen becomes the hub for everyone, especially hungry teenagers.
 That’s why I was pleased to share with them the knowledge that they needed to load up their pantry with cans of beans – preferably without the thick, sugary sauce.